-<9feb98.mus> [Use Landscape
+<9feb98.mus> [Use Landscape orientation to print]

-to COMMUNITY INSTRUCTION>
+<Navigate to COMMUNITY

 THE WORLD OVER IS HOME

-Dr. E. F. Legner, University of California, Riverside (Contacts) Insects have lived on this planet for
+F. Legner, University of California, Riverside (Contacts) Insects have lived on this planet for

 more than 350 million years.
 During